 How Is Pain and Suffering Calculated?

-Every personal injury case has unique circumstances, and the court may use different methods to calculate the compensation you receive.
+Courts calculate compensation differently based on the unique facts of each personal injury case.
 The two typical ways insurance companies determine a monetary value for pain and suffering include:

 In Hawaii, there is a $375,000 cap on pain and suffering compensation, but the specific circumstances of your case could change that.